-The Baylor College of Medicine Orthotics and Prosthetics Program is the only program in the nation in which the dual clinical residency requirements are included.
-You will be eligible to take your certification exams upon completion of your degree.
+The Baylor College of Medicine Orthotics and Prosthetics Program is the only academic program in the nation in which the dual clinical residency requirements are included.
+Program graduates are eligible to sit for both Orthotics and Prosthetics board certification exams upon completion of their M.S. degree.

 Receive a progressive, evidence-based education

 Train with interdisciplinary teams, including students and faculty from Baylor's renowned School of Medicine and the other programs of the School of Health Professions

 Benefit from educational programming and inter-institutional collaborations in the heart of the Texas Medical Center, the world’s largest medical center

 Experience a diversified and high volume patient care residency with over 100 National Clinical Affiliates.